TORTRICIDAE: 179 - 222

 49.188 Bordered Marble (Endothenia marginana) - female, one of many across the North Loop site at Cromwell Bottom on the evening of July 25th 2017.

-49.200 Cherry Bark Moth to sugar in the garden on Sept.
+49.200 Cherry Bark Tortrix to sugar in my garden at Skircoat Green on Sept.
 12th 06.
 Photographed at dusk.

-49.211 Bilberry Roller (Ancylis myrtillana) at Norland Bilberry slopes, May 27th 2010.
+49.211 Bilberry Hook-wing (Ancylis myrtillana) at Norland Bilberry slopes, May 27th 2010.
 Netted by day and extremely restless during its photo shoot, probably because it's usually active by day.
 This can be a very common moth here found on practically every Bilberry bush.

-49.214 Common Roller (Ancylis badiana), Cromwell Bottom, May 9th 2005.
+49.214 Meadow Hook-wing (Ancylis badiana), Cromwell Bottom, May 9th 2005.
 A field observation on Bramble.

 A short while later more advanced spinnings were found where the whole leaf was spun in to a pod.